pantrypoints/sp/content/en/research/countries/china/xi/chapter-07c.md

 Without reform and opening up, there would be no China's today; without reform and opening up, there would be no China's tomorrow.

-Over the past 40 years and more, the Communist Party of China has united and led the people to emancipate their minds, seek truth from facts, boldly try and bravely reform, and create a new world.
+Over the past 40 years and more, the CCP has united and led the people to emancipate their minds, seek truth from facts, boldly try and bravely reform, and create a new world.
-Reform and opening up have greatly changed the face of China, the face of the Chinese nation, the face of the Chinese people, and the face of the Communist Party of China.
+Reform and opening up have greatly changed the face of China, the face of the Chinese nation, the face of the Chinese people, and the face of the CCP.
 The Chinese nation has ushered in a great leap from standing up and getting rich to becoming strong, socialism with Chinese characteristics has ushered in a great leap from its founding, development to perfection, and the Chinese people have ushered in a great leap from insufficient food and clothing to moderate